-Development consent is required for the following remediation work: Category 1 Remediation Work requiring consent as defined by SEPP Resilience & Hazards Chapter 4.8 (refer to • Attachment C) Proposed works that are inconsistent with the requirements of this policy (i.e., remediation works that do not comply with the conduct of remediation works specified in Attachment D and are thereby reclassified as Category 1 Remediation Work). ouncil must be notified of proposed Category 2 Remediation Works no less than 30 days prior to neir scheduled commencement. or potentially polluting activities, Council will apply and enforce conditions of development consent nat ensure effective and ongoing control measures are implemented. in ouncil will proactively undertake risk-based compliance inspections of potentially contaminating ndustries / activities to ensure compliance with consent conditions and environment protection gislation.
+- 22. Development consent is required for the following remediation work: - Category 1 Remediation Work requiring consent as defined by SEPP Resilience & Hazards (refer to Attachment C) - Proposed works that are inconsistent with the requirement of this policy (i.e. remediation works that do not comply with conduct of remediation works specified in Attachment D and are thereby reclassified as Category 1 Remediation Work). - 24.
+Council must be notified of proposed Category 2 Remediation Works no less than 30 days prior to their scheduled commencement. - 25.
+For potentially polluting activities, Council will apply and enforce conditions of development consent that ensure effective and ongoing control measures are implemented. - 26.
+Council will proactively undertake risk-based compliance inspections of potentially contaminating industries / activities to ensure compliance with consent conditions and environment protection legislation.